-VI.A Supplier Selection
+VI.A Supplier Selection and Approval

 The process for selecting new suppliers should be based on the type of product or service being purchased, uniqueness of the product or service, and total cost.
 For example, if the item is a standard product (available off the shelf) and does not have a critical impact on the purchaser’s performance, then purchase price and availability may be all that needs to be considered.
 Selection may be as easy as finding companies listed in the yellow pages or an industrial directory and requesting a quote.
 An example of such a product might be standard office supplies; for a service organization it might be a lawn care service.